 Getting to Mallorca

-Getting to Mallorca isn’t difficult, but we recommend booking flights and ground transportation well in advance and giving yourself lots of time to navigate connections and travel logistics.
+Getting to Mallorca isn’t difficult, but we recommend booking flights and ground transportation well in advance and allowing plenty of time to navigate connections and travel logistics.

-Our recommendation: book a flight to Spain (Barcelona or Madrid) on your preferred airline and then purchase a separate ticket on a regional European carrier, such as Ryanair, Vueling, or Air Europa, to travel from mainland Spain to Palma (PMI).
+Our recommendation: book a flight to Europe (Barcelona, Madrid, London, Paris, Munich) on your preferred airline and then purchase a separate ticket with a regional European carrier, such as Ryanair, Vueling, or Air Europa, to travel to Palma (PMI).

-While there are some direct flights to Mallorca from New York (United flies direct from LGA and EWR), one-stop itineraries that go through Spain, Germany, or France tend to cost less and offer more flexibility.
+While there are direct flights from NYC (United flies direct from EWR), one or two-stop itineraries that go through Spain, Germany, or France tend to cost less and offer more flexibility.

-We frequent the NYC -> BCN -> PMI route on a combination of Delta and Ryanair, and we’ve never had any problems, but if you’re stressed about flights, reach out.
-We’d love to help you find an itinerary that works for you!
+We frequent the NYC -> BCN -> PMI route on a combination of Delta and Ryanair, and we’ve never had any problems.
+If you’re stressed about flights, reach out.
+Kristen’s a pro at this part.

 Travel